 The length of time and how often a person comes to therapy varies from one person to another.
 For some people, just a few sessions are enough, whilst for others, a longer intervention is required.
 Different people require different approaches, alongside more structured and formal interventions, we also offer coaching for those who respond to a more intense, practical, motivational approach to achieving their ambitions.
 Psychological therapy sessions are 50 minutes in duration, coaching has alternative durations per session.
 Usually clients attend weekly, unless they feel they require more frequent sessions.
 As progress is made, we usually change to bi-weekly then monthly.
 Our coaching course can include face to face or online contacts, message and/or email prompts as part of frequent contacts to encourage you to maintain on task and complete the goal.
 Coaching is adjusted to meet your needs.
 All of our interventions are individualised, no two are the same.

-Online interventions are available for those who are unable to attend the clinic.
-Here in Shanghai, the distance between client and clinician can be in excess of an hour, as well as those people in different parts of China and beyond, sometimes the clinic is physically inaccessible.
-For others, the clinic can be psychologically inaccessible depending upon their experiences and their emotional distress.
 Each online session is 50 minutes in duration, just like face to face sessions in the clinic.
 We use effective video platforms to see each other whilst communicating.
 Research has shown that online sessions can be as effective as clinic sessions.
 We know that the therapeutic relationship has a significant impact upon clinical outcomes, therefore so long as we have a good relationship and you feel safe and comfortable, our outcomes should be comparable whether we see each other in person in the clinic or via online platforms.

 There is no guarantee that when someone comes into therapy there will be a successful outcome, particularly if this is idealised, for example, I will be happy and fulfilled, I will forgive those who have wronged me and I will have good relationships with everyone, or I will maintain a healthy lifestyle and maintain a low body weight.
 Therapy will create change.
 You might reflect upon yourself and others in ways that you had not done previously, you may identify emotions and understand why and how these are expressed, you may learn different ways of understanding experiences and effectively manage the subsequent distress.
 The range of success is dependant upon a number of factors, a huge one is your readiness and willingness to attempt to do things differently.
 This is much harder than it sounds!
 We are creatures of habit, we get stuck in routines and ways of being, changing these and maintaining different approaches takes courage, curiosity, energy and determination.
 Successful outcomes are found in the “doing”.
 It is important that you are motivated to change, without this motivation, we can feel that we have failed when a desired outcome is not achieved.
 It may be that we need to reconsider our goals and ambitions to make them more achievable.
 Largely we set ourselves goals that unachievable and out of range in the first instance, we need to re-evaluate these goals, breaking them down into something more reasonable, to allow you to feel more confident and motivated to achieve your ambitions.
 Having a good therapeutic relationship is essential to good therapeutic outcomes.
 Effective relationships are ones in which the clinician can challenge your beliefs and encourage you to consider an alternative opinion, without you feeling threatened.
 When we are able to reflect in a safe environment, sharing our feelings with someone who can listen without judgement and guide us through our maze of overwhelming thoughts, emotions and behaviours, we can make real change and improve our psychological health and wellbeing.
 Utilising psychological theory to inform our practice is imperative to understanding distress and to guide our interventions.

-All sessions are completely confidential unless there are particular concerns about your safety.
-If you are believed to be a risk to yourself or others, then we have a duty of care to protect you and keep you safe.
-If a crisis or risk situation occurs, we will discuss how to proceed and who to include in the safety plan together, before we reach out to others.
-As a Clinical Psychologist registered in the UK, there are a number of requirements that I must fulfil.
-Clinical Psychologists need to engage in regular clinical supervision as part of the requirements of the British Psychological Society (BPS).
-This involves talking to another qualified member of the same profession about the people they work with, this is also confidential and ensures that people receive the most appropriate therapeutic intervention for their particular needs.
 Here in Shanghai, although we have a population of 26 million people, we also have small, close ex-pat communities.
 With this in mind, when considering confidentiality, we have made a decision to maintain confidentiality into the community, unless you state otherwise.
 This means that if we see you outside of the clinic, we will not say hello or stop to talk unless initiated by you.
 We do not want anyone to be in a situation in which they feel that they have to explain how they know us, unless you make the first contact.